DENTSPLY SIRONA (NASDAQ:XRAY) Given New $72.00 Price Target at HC Wainwright

-DENTSPLY SIRONA (NASDAQ:XRAY) had its price objective raised by stock analysts at HC Wainwright from $60.00 to $72.00 in a research note issued to investors on Friday, Analyst Price Targets reports.
-The firm currently has a “neutral” rating on the medical instruments supplier’s stock.
-HC Wainwright’s price objective suggests a potential upside of 5.16% from the company’s current price.
+DENTSPLY SIRONA (NASDAQ:XRAY) had its target price lifted by HC Wainwright from $60.00 to $72.00 in a report issued on Thursday morning, Benzinga reports.
+The brokerage currently has a neutral rating on the medical instruments supplier’s stock.

-Other analysts have also recently issued research reports about the stock.
-Barrington Research raised shares of DENTSPLY SIRONA from a “market perform” rating to an “outperform” rating and set a $71.00 price objective on the stock in a report on Monday, March 8th.
-Piper Sandler raised their target price on shares of DENTSPLY SIRONA from $70.00 to $75.00 and gave the company an “overweight” rating in a research note on Thursday.
-Barclays raised their target price on shares of DENTSPLY SIRONA from $50.00 to $55.00 and gave the company an “underweight” rating in a research note on Tuesday, March 2nd.
-Finally, Robert W. Baird raised their target price on shares of DENTSPLY SIRONA from $62.00 to $71.00 and gave the company an “outperform” rating in a research note on Tuesday, March 2nd.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and six have issued a buy rating to the stock.
-The stock has an average rating of “Hold” and a consensus price target of $57.58.
+A number of other equities research analysts have also recently issued reports on the stock.
+Robert W. Baird boosted their target price on shares of DENTSPLY SIRONA from $71.00 to $78.00 and gave the company an outperform rating in a report on Friday, May 7th.
+Piper Sandler boosted their price objective on DENTSPLY SIRONA from $70.00 to $75.00 and gave the company an overweight rating in a research note on Thursday, May 6th.
+Barrington Research raised their target price on DENTSPLY SIRONA from $71.00 to $77.00 and gave the stock an outperform rating in a research note on Friday, May 7th.
+Finally, Barclays lifted their target price on DENTSPLY SIRONA from $50.00 to $55.00 and gave the company an underweight rating in a report on Tuesday, March 2nd.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company’s stock.
+The company currently has an average rating of Hold and a consensus target price of $58.82.

+The firm also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
+Stockholders of record on Friday, March 26th were issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 0.59%.
+The ex-dividend date of this dividend was Thursday, March 25th.
+DENTSPLY SIRONA’s payout ratio is 16.33%.

-In other news, Director Eric Brandt sold 7,600 shares of the firm’s stock in a transaction dated Wednesday, March 17th.
-The shares were sold at an average price of $63.21, for a total transaction of $480,396.00.
-Following the completion of the transaction, the director now owns 38,131 shares in the company, valued at approximately $2,410,260.51.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Gregory T. Lucier acquired 5,000 shares of DENTSPLY SIRONA stock in a transaction dated Thursday, March 4th.
+In other news, Director Gregory T. Lucier bought 5,000 shares of DENTSPLY SIRONA stock in a transaction that occurred on Thursday, March 4th.
 The shares were acquired at an average price of $58.95 per share, with a total value of $294,750.00.
-Following the transaction, the director now owns 13,850 shares in the company, valued at approximately $816,457.50.
-The disclosure for this purchase can be found here.
-Company insiders own 0.53% of the company’s stock.
+Following the completion of the purchase, the director now directly owns 13,850 shares in the company, valued at $816,457.50.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Eric Brandt sold 7,600 shares of the firm’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $63.21, for a total value of $480,396.00.
+Following the sale, the director now owns 38,131 shares in the company, valued at approximately $2,410,260.51.
+The disclosure for this sale can be found here.
+0.53% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in XRAY.
-Norges Bank acquired a new position in shares of DENTSPLY SIRONA in the fourth quarter worth about $117,041,000.
-BlackRock Inc. boosted its holdings in shares of DENTSPLY SIRONA by 6.8% in the first quarter.
-BlackRock Inc. now owns 17,073,574 shares of the medical instruments supplier’s stock worth $1,089,466,000 after buying an additional 1,089,635 shares during the period.
-Janus Henderson Group PLC boosted its holdings in shares of DENTSPLY SIRONA by 11.6% in the fourth quarter.
-Janus Henderson Group PLC now owns 9,206,575 shares of the medical instruments supplier’s stock worth $482,056,000 after buying an additional 953,367 shares during the period.
-Wedge Capital Management L L P NC acquired a new position in shares of DENTSPLY SIRONA in the fourth quarter worth about $27,192,000.
-Finally, Alyeska Investment Group L.P. boosted its holdings in shares of DENTSPLY SIRONA by 693.6% in the fourth quarter.
-Alyeska Investment Group L.P. now owns 495,081 shares of the medical instruments supplier’s stock worth $25,922,000 after buying an additional 432,698 shares during the period.
-Institutional investors own 96.00% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+First Trust Advisors LP boosted its stake in DENTSPLY SIRONA by 203.9% in the first quarter.
+First Trust Advisors LP now owns 91,083 shares of the medical instruments supplier’s stock worth $4,517,000 after buying an additional 61,111 shares in the last quarter.
+Amundi Pioneer Asset Management Inc. boosted its stake in shares of DENTSPLY SIRONA by 39.9% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 184,628 shares of the medical instruments supplier’s stock valued at $9,157,000 after purchasing an additional 52,645 shares in the last quarter.
+Sei Investments Co. grew its holdings in shares of DENTSPLY SIRONA by 25.8% during the 3rd quarter.
+Sei Investments Co. now owns 366,019 shares of the medical instruments supplier’s stock valued at $16,008,000 after purchasing an additional 75,004 shares during the last quarter.
+Louisiana State Employees Retirement System raised its position in DENTSPLY SIRONA by 22.5% in the 4th quarter.
+Louisiana State Employees Retirement System now owns 13,600 shares of the medical instruments supplier’s stock worth $712,000 after purchasing an additional 2,500 shares during the period.
+Finally, Sowell Financial Services LLC lifted its stake in DENTSPLY SIRONA by 7.4% in the fourth quarter.
+Sowell Financial Services LLC now owns 4,420 shares of the medical instruments supplier’s stock worth $231,000 after purchasing an additional 303 shares during the last quarter.
+Hedge funds and other institutional investors own 96.00% of the company’s stock.

 DENTSPLY SIRONA Inc designs, develops, manufactures, distributes, and sells various dental products and technologies primarily for professional dental market worldwide.
 The company operates in two segments, Technologies & Equipment; and Consumables.
 Its dental supplies include endodontic instruments and materials, dental anesthetics, prophylaxis pastes, dental sealants, impression and restorative materials, tooth whiteners, and topical fluoride products; and small equipment products comprise intraoral curing light systems, dental diagnostic systems, and ultrasonic scalers and polishers.